Arabella Chi Leans Against Her Kitchen Counter In NSFW Sheer Lingerie

 "Bursting and oozing with hotness," proclaimed a fourth, concluding the comment with two pink heart symbols.

 This is not the first time this week that Arabella has modeled undergarments from Lounge Intimates.
-As previously covered by The Inquisitr, she stunned fans after recently modeling a cotton bralette and matching cotton brief.
+As previously covered by The Inquisitr, she stunned fans in a cotton bralette and matching cotton briefs.